kanaka/mal/README.md

 ### Lua

-Running the Lua implementation of mal requires lua 5.1 or later, luarocks and the lua-rex-pcre library installed.
+The Lua implementation of mal has been tested with Lua 5.2.
+The implementation requires that luarocks and the lua-rex-pcre library are installed.

 ```
 cd lua